Discover how forests sustain cities

 Forests located far from major cities include some of the most essential ecoystems for supporting life on earth: from the lush Amazon rainforest to the rhododendron forests in Nepal to the jungle (or rainforest) of the Congo Basin to Australia’s Daintree rainforest.
 “Faraway forests” sequester largest amounts of carbon; regulate the global water cycle and generate rain for the world’s farms; provide a wealth of useful products including wood, food and medicine; and host the vast majority of the world’s terrestrial biodiversity.
 These functions are essential for the survival of humans and thousands of other species on our planet.
 But urban populations are disconnected to these forests, and often unaware of their benefits.
 Forests once covered over 50% of the world’s land area.
 Today, they cover about 30%, and many remaining forests have lost species and biodiversity.

 Our forests are a precious resource whose value must be communicated to cities.
 Cities4Forests emphasizes city-forest partnerships with biodiverse and carbon-rich tropical and subtropical forests, which are being cleared at much greater rates than other forests.
 And consumption in cities is largely responsible: nearly 80 % of global deforestation is driven by agriculture with the production of beef, soy, and palm oil posing major threats to tropical forests.
 Mining and fossil fuel extraction also drive deforestation and pollute forest habitat.

-Cities4Forests will help cities connect with faraway forests through meaningful partnerships, procurement strategies, and public awareness campaigns.
-We are developing a “partner forest” toolkit and strategy which includes helping cities source sustainable forest products, fostering student exchange and ecotourism programs, and otherwise connect with a forest of cultural and ecological significance.
+Cities4Forests helps cities connect with faraway forests through meaningful partnerships, procurement strategies, and public awareness campaigns.
+Our “partner forest” toolkit and strategy includes helping cities source sustainable forest products, foster student exchange and ecotourism programs, and otherwise connect with a forest of cultural and ecological significance.